Corporate Executive Chef

 • Develops new food concepts based on market trends, customer preference and nutritional considerations and conducts appropriate testing; Serves as the chief sanitarian of the department and ensures all safety and sanitation standards are met according to local, state and federal health codes.

 • Establishes and enforces nutrition, sanitation, safety, quality assurance and merchandising standards.
 Assures compliance with all sanitation ServSafe and safety requirements.

 • Serves as a member of the Senior Administrative Team with responsibilities for advising in the planning and directing of Dining Services; Participates in the analysis of current and future needs of Dining Services.

 • Will be available for display cooking and consulting with other areas of Dining Services including catering and cash operations.
-Responsible for planning and facilitating weekly food production meeting; Other duties as assigned.

 • In addition to knowledge of world cuisine, applicant must have ability to teach others, encourage and develop a cooking staff, and refine their skills.
 This individual must be able to apply his or her knowledge successfully in a university food program setting to create a team environment.